 In addition to the University's standard entry requirements, you should have:

-Applications are welcome fom mature students with appropriate Access, other preparatory courses or appropriate work experience.
 We also welcome mature students without formal qualifications who are able to demonstrate enthusiasm, commitment and the ability to benefit from higher education.

 All applicants must be able to demonstrate proficiency in the English language.
 Applicants who require a Tier 4 student visa may need to provide a Secure English Language Test (SELT) such as Academic IELTS.
 For more information about English qualifications please see our English language requirements.